BIDS/repro-case-studies/case-studies/cboettig.md

 ## Automated workflow

-At regular intervals I "commit" my notebook in `git` and "push" this progress to GitHub; a widely used version control system and public repository for code and other digital material.
+At regular intervals I "commit" my notebook in `git` and "push" this progress to GitHub, a widely used version control system and public repository for code and other digital material.
 This triggers the automated build portion of my workflow, illustrated in the center of the diagram.
 A Continuous Integration platform, or CI (<http://circleci.com> in my case, as the more widely